tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ```
 <codapi-snippet id="example8" engine="browser"></codapi-snippet>

-Now, we can filter events that are relevant for _any_ of the composed projections:
+Now, we can filter Events that are relevant for _any_ of the composed projections:

 ```js
 const projection = compositeProjection({